Hemp Seed Oil vs. Hemp-Derived CBD Oil - What's the difference?

 Hemp seed oil is extracted from cold pressed hemp seeds.
-Hemp seed oil does NOT contain CBD or any other cannabinoid.
+Hemp seed oil does not contain CBD or any other cannabinoid.
 Cannabinoids are classified as compounds found in the flowers, leaves and stems of the hemp plant, such as CBD, CBG, CBN and more.

 What are the benefits of Hemp Seed Oil?

-Hemp seed oil is not only good inside of the body but also on the skin, which is why it is found in many supplements, protein bars and other health and wellness foods.
-Hemp oil contains essential fatty acids (omega 3 & omega 6), vitamins and minerals, making it a great addition to your diet and skincare routine.
-The omega-3’s in hemp oil help with heart and cardiovascular health, as well as cholesterol levels.
+Hemp seed oil is not only good inside of the body but also on the skin, which is why it is found in many supplements, skincare products, protein bars and other health and wellness products.
+Hemp seed oil contains essential fatty acids, vitamins and minerals, making it a great addition to your supplement and skincare routine.
+Hemp is also a great source of plant-based protein, as it's seeds contain a high amount of it.

 What are the benefits of CBD Oil?

-CBD oil has numerous health benefits - pre-clinical and human trial studies on CBD have shown that it can be used to help calm anxiety, ease pain, reduce inflammation and improve quality of sleep.
+CBD oil has numerous health benefits.
+Pre-clinical and some human trial studies on CBD have shown that it can be used to help calm anxiety, joint and muscular ease pain, reduce muscle spasms, inflammation and improve quality of sleep.

 Hemp seed oil products will be labelled as:

 Hemp Seed Oil

 Cannabinoid Rich Oil